haliconfr/unity-autoupdater/README.md

 automatic unity game updater/installer

 installer/updater for video games
-(made in unity but will work with any engine)
+(made in unity but will work with games made in any engine)

 SETUP INSTRUCTIONS: